 POLICIES THAT SUPPORT PHYSICAL ACTIVITY AND WELLNESS IN THE WORKPLACE promote biking to work or walking during lunch.
-Employers could allow Alex, Riley, and their coworkers to use paid time to attend exercise classes, take walking breaks, or stretch throughout the workday.
-These simple changes to the work environment can help people like Alex and Riley get more physical activity during the workday.10
+Employers could allow Alex, Riley, and their coworkers to use paid time to attend physical activity classes, or take walking breaks.
+These simple changes to the work environment can help people like Alex and Riley get more physical activity during the workday.

-CDC's review of nearly 50 peer-reviewed studies found that multicomponent work site obesity prevention programs are cost effective and improve health within 5 years.^{8,9} Yet many people, like Alex and Riley, continue to work in government and private sector jobs without comprehensive workplace wellness programs.
+CDC's review of nearly 50 peer-reviewed studies found that multicomponent work site obesity prevention programs are cost effective and improve health within 5 years.
+Yet many people, like Alex and Riley, continue to work in government and private sector jobs without comprehensive workplace wellness programs.